CHAPTER 3 (PART 3)

 All the passing chords in the figure above are made up of two types of notes:

-1. notes which are retained from the preceding chord and
+1. notes which are retained from the preceding chord (shown here as repeated white note heads) and

-2. notes that take part in the stepwise movement.
+2. notes that take part in the stepwise movement (shown as black note heads annotated as "P")

 Normally, if other notes are involved, the chord is not a passing chord.
 The one exemption to this is that chromatic auxiliary notes are sometimes used.
 These are introduced below.
-The curved brackets are used to indicate that the chords are passing chords.
-The remaining symbols have meanings as introduced previously.
+The curved brackets are used to indicate that the chords within them are passing chords.
+The lower case letters indicate that the chord is minor.

 The examples moving from chord I to chord IV are common in both static and dynamic harmony and the examples moving form chord I to chord VI are common in dynamic harmony, in which case the progression is a β (beta) chord progression.

-All the harmonic outlines shown start with chord I. However, the patterns may be transposed so that they start on other scale steps.
-For example, I ( III ) IV could be transposed to II ( IV ) V etc. It is not the actual scale steps involved that matter but the succession of scale steps.
+All the examples above start with chord I. However, the patterns may be transposed so that they start on other scale steps.
+For example, I ( iii ) IV could be transposed to ii ( IV ) V etc. It is not the actual scale steps involved that matter but the succession of scale steps.
 Similar patterns may also be derived for the minor key.

-In this example, it is fairly easy to see the melodic nature of the passing chord.
-However, it is not always so easy to establish which chords in a progression are melodic and which are harmonic.
-Chords that at first sight appear to be functional may arise as the result of one or more auxiliary notes, passing notes or appoggiaturas.
+In this example, it is fairly easy to see the voice leading nature of the passing chord.
+However, it is not always so easy to establish which chords in a progression arise from voice leading and which are harmonic.
+Chords that at first sight appear to be functional may arise as the result of arpeggios, auxiliary notes, passing notes or appoggiaturas.
 For the harmony and syntactic structures to be correctly understood it is necessary to correctly identify and separate these non-functional chords from the underlying progression.

-When you consider that these chromatic notes can be combined in many ways the number of possibilities is enormous.
+When you consider that these chromatic notes can be combined in many ways, the number of possibilities is enormous.
 The resulting chromatic harmonies add variety and interest to the underlying diatonic harmonies but do not usually imply a change in key.
-Due to the number of possibilities, two figures follow.
-The first showing single voice only movements and the second showing some of the common possibilities involving chromatic movement in move than one voice.
+The following table shows single voice only movements:

-The following is an example of 3.5 a) (iii).
+The following is an example of (ii).
 The augmented 5th chord arises from the filling in of the interval between chord I and chord IV:

-Note: There is a further description of the passing note and passing chords in the Voice Leading Appendix at: Arpeggiation and Passing Notes and in subsequent sections.
+Note: There is a further description of the passing note and passing chords in the Voice Leading Appendix.

 Next Section